A Better Eternal Perspective On Life Living with Hearing Loss

 I am willing to make an educated guess that surely I’m not the only one who takes things for granted from an earthly perspective at times.
 We’re human.

 As humans, we have the mentality of always assuming whatever we are taking for granted will be there forever.
-Then BAM, you wake up one day, and reality sets in, and what you never thought would be gone….is
+Then BAM, you wake up one day, and reality sets in, and what you never thought would be gone….is.
+It can make you depressed.

 Depression Thought Tracker Sheets